psi1703/k8s/README.md

 - OTP values are **never written to disk** — runtime state is held in Redis with TTL expiry.
 - Persistent application files (users, audit log, wizard state, admin config) are stored on an NFS-backed shared volume at `/app/data`.
 - The portal is exposed over HTTPS through a Traefik ingress.
 All other services use `ClusterIP` with no public exposure.
-- A dedicated monitor pod runs with `hostNetwork` and `NET_RAW` to check phone presence, SMS path health, and send WhatsApp alerts.
+- A dedicated monitor pod runs with `hostNetwork` and `NET_RAW` to check phone presence and send Telegram alerts for iPhone state changes.
 It has no Service and no Ingress.

 ---